 As most electric meters are now digital, utility companies can resolve issues over the phone.

-If you’ve tried everything listed above, the PCB on your boiler could have failed; it’s a common boiler problem.
+If you’ve tried everything listed above and the boiler is not turning on, the PCB on your boiler could have failed; it’s a common boiler problem.

 The PCB communicates with other parts of your boiler (pump, valves, thermostat, timer etc) to keep your boiler operational.